-Effect: When you awaken the second time you discover that all your personal mana has been depleted, rather than replenished.
-You can recover personal mana as normal - it is as if you had spent all your mana in your sleep.
+Effect: All your personal mana has been depleted, rather than replenished.
+You can recover personal mana as normal - potions, resting in a Chamber - but it is as if you had spent all your mana in your sleep instead of recovering it.

-Until the start of the next Profound Decisions Empire event you can perform the ritual Chamber of Delights (Night/8) and The Cuckoo's Edge (Autumn/6) as if you had mastered them; if you have already mastered one of these rituals, you may perform them as if you have one additional rank of Night magic, subject to the normal rules about additional rnaks.
+Until the start of the next Profound Decisions Empire event you can perform the rituals Ambassadorial Gatekeeper (Autumn/10) and Chamber of Pallas (Autumn/8) as if you had mastered them; if you have already mastered one of these rituals, you may perform them as if you have one additional rank of Autumn Lore, subject to the normal rules about additional ranks.
 You should keep this vision and show it to a referee if you perform this ritual.

-Roleplaying effect: When you awaken, for at least the next hour, you find yourself inadvertantly referring to people and places with exotic sounding names.
-You may mean to say "Maarit is looking for you" but instead will say "Jana Tep is looking for you."
-You may mean to discuss "the Dawnish problem" and instead begin talking about "the Abon Thul problem."
-It is possible that if you are speaking to someone else who experienced this vision they may recognise your reference (you are encouraged to riff off one another to create a story around the mispoken words).
+Roleplaying effect: When you awaken, for at least the next hour, you find yourself inadvertantly refering to people and places with strange sounding names.
+You may mean to say "Bohemond is looking for you" but instead will say "Jana Tep is looking for you."
+You may mean to discuss "the Barrens problem" and instead begin talking about "the Abon Thul problem.".